ESCOMP/CTSM/doc/source/tech_note/Hydrology/CLM50_Tech_Note_Hydrology.rst

 soil column for the :math:`j^{th}` PFT (Chapter :numref:`rst_Stomatal Resistance and Photosynthesis`).

-The soil water fluxes in equation , which are a function of :math:`\theta _{liq,\, i}`  and :math:`\theta _{liq,\, i+1}`  because of their dependence on hydraulic conductivity and soil matric potential, can be linearized about :math:`\theta`  using a Taylor series expansion
+The soil water fluxes in :eq:`7.103`, which are a function of :math:`\theta _{liq,\, i}`  and :math:`\theta _{liq,\, i+1}`  because of their dependence on hydraulic conductivity and soil matric potential, can be linearized about :math:`\theta`  using a Taylor series expansion